troupe/troupe.github.io/_posts/2013-05-22-live-collections.md

 For this demo, we'll show you how to build your own LiveCollection implementation.

-Try the live demo we've depoloyed on [nodejitsu](http://faye-live-demo.jit.su/) and take a look at the source on [GitHub](http://github.com/Troupe/faye-live-demo).
+Take a look at the source on [GitHub](http://github.com/Troupe/faye-live-demo).

 TL;DR
 =====================